rimiti/dominos-vouchers-crawler/README.md

 # Domino's Pizza vouchers crawler

-This code is just for demonstrate how it's realy easy to retrieve all promotional codes from the mobile Domino's Pizza.
+This code is just for demonstrate how it's realy easy to retrieve all promotional codes from the mobile Domino's Pizza website.

 ## How to run it ?